millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 ![](images/200/AccessRules.gif)

 ### **STEP 16**: Access the Big Data Cluster Console
-- Launch the Big Data Cluster Console for your BDCS-CE cluster.
+- Launch the Big Data Cluster Console for your BDC cluster.
 If this is your first time, you will likely need to allow your browser to accept the self-signed certificate for the web console application.
 - You will be asked to provide a username/password.
-Use the username and password you defined earlier when you created the BDCS-CE instance (the username defaults to bdcsce_admin).
+Use the username and password you defined earlier when you created the BDC instance (the username defaults to bdcsce_admin).
 ![](images/100/BDCSCE_Aug_creation4.gif)

 ### **STEP 17**: Record the web URL of the Big Data Cluster Console in your document